Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 1. The Financialization of the Terminal Industry

 In the early 2000s, the terminal operation business reached a phase of rapid global expansion, on par with the rapid traffic growth supported by the shipping industry.
 Some corporate terminal networks were driven by strong demand and new greenfield terminal developments, and by a series of large-scale acquisitions and multiple entries to boost expansion strategies, such as the take-over of CSX World Terminals and P&O Ports by DP World in 2004.
-This process was accelerated due to port reforms across the world and the evolving balance of power between shipping lines and terminal operators.
+This process was accelerated due to port reforms across the world, mainly along the landlord model, and the evolving balance of power between shipping lines and terminal operators.
+Simultaneously, the port and maritime industry has been subjected to increased financialization, implying that financial institutions play a growing role.

 Financialization refers to the increasing role of financial motives, financial markets, financial actors, and financial institutions in port terminals, ranging from the provision of capital to involvement in terminal operations.

 When ports face terminal capacity constraints, financial holdings, independent terminal operators, and carrier-related terminal operators are willing to pay premium prices to acquire or develop terminal assets.
 The unintended consequence of financialization was that an increasing quantity of capital was chasing an asset class that could only be expanded at a slow pace, which resulted in asset inflation within the terminal industry during the 2000s.
-Financial bubbles have historically characterized sectorial investments such as real estate and high technology, and the terminal industry experienced such a process in the 2000s.
+Financial bubbles have historically characterized sectorial investments such as real estate, commodities, and high technology, and the terminal industry experienced such a process in the 2000s.
 The 2008-2009 financial crisis that resulted from cross-sectorial asset inflation and the resulting defaults led terminal operators and their financial actors to reassess risks and move away from previous aggressive expansion strategies.

 After the financial crisis, financial institutions became more cautious and more demanding about terms and project characteristics.
 Terminal operators are also more prone to selling stakes in terminal assets for financial relief while keeping their role as operators.
-This commonly involves a financial holding seeking an opportunity to acquire terminal assets while leaving the existing terminal operator taking care of operations.
+This commonly involves a financial holding seeking an opportunity to acquire terminal assets while leaving the existing terminal operator to take care of operations.

 2. Risks and Terminal Investments